 surgery to remove the ovaries (ovarian ablation)

-a combination of tamoxifen with either Zoladex or ovarian ablation (this may be an option for women who don’t want to have chemotherapy).
+a combination of tamoxifen with either zoladex or ovarian ablation (this may be an option for women who don’t want to have chemotherapy).

 hot flushes and sweats

-lowered sex drive.
+low sex drive.